 A ‘Bit of Joy’ During Lockdown

-Richards says Arnold was a way to bring a “bring a bit of joy to people during these tough times” and was filmed just before lockdown.
+Richards says Arnold was a way to “bring a bit of joy to people during these tough times” and was filmed just before lockdown.

 In the comments, many people were delighted, with one person writing: